rxmicro/rxmicro/release/src/main/asciidoc/release-notes/index.md

 This document contains the *change log* for all RxMicro releases since **0.2**.

+## RxMicro v0.6

+* Add an ability to customize the standard error response

 ## RxMicro v0.5

 * Update spotbugs, PMD and checkstyle rules